October 7, 20257 min ReadLast reviewed December 31, 2025

 Should I use preservative-free eye drops?

-Yes, especially if you use drops more than a few times a day.
+Yes, especially if you use drops more than about four times a day or are sensitive to preservatives.

 Can eye drops make blepharitis worse?